-Following the 20th anniversary of arguably the greatest game in Manchester United's history, Rob Smyth revisits that mythical night in Barcelona - when legends were forged and Sir Alex Ferguson left his mark on the grandest stage of all.
+May 26 marked the 21st anniversary since Manchester United won the 1999 Champions League.
+Rob Smyth revisits that mythical final in Barcelona - when legends were forged and Sir Alex Ferguson left his mark on the grandest stage of all.

 The story of Manchester United’s Treble started with a third-choice referee.
 Steve Bruce’s immortal winner against Sheffield Wednesday in 1993 came in the sixth minute of time added on by John Hilditch, who was only refereeing because of injuries to John Martin before the game and Mike Peck during it.
 There were some late goals under Ferguson before that, but Bruce’s header was the symbolic start of the phenomenon that would become known as Fergie Time.

 “Last-minute goals encapsulate my history at United,” said Ferguson in 2014.
 “I love them.
 I could talk about them all the time.”
 He loved them for their euphoric impact – “the electricity in the dressing-room is unbelievable” – and what they signified.
 Ferguson aimed to build teams in his own image, and nothing reflected his character like the furious refusal to acknowledge the concept of defeat.

 Take almost any of Ferguson’s triumphs at United, from the 1990 FA Cup final to the valedictory Premier League title in 2012-13, and you’ll find comebacks and late goals that either saved or won a match.
 On the biggest night of his career, they did both.